Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 • Your workouts feel harder.

-• Your hunger goes up.
+• Your hunger increases.

 • Your recovery gets worse.